 If your company offers opportunities for professional development, consider participating.
-Similarly, consider participating in online training or courses that can help you boost your skills and advance in your career.
-Learning new skills and increasing your industry knowledge can help you stay motivated to succeed in your career and keep you productive.
+Similarly, consider seeking out other available online training or courses that can help you boost your skills and advance in your career.
+Learning new skills and increasing your industry knowledge can help you stay motivated to succeed.

-Use a video conferencing platform to meet with your colleagues face-to-face at least once per week.
-This can help you and your teammates plan and collaborate more effectively, as you can all see one another and communicate verbally instead of just in writing.
+Use a video conferencing platform to meet virtually with your colleagues face-to-face at least once per week.
+Seeing one another and communicating verbally can help you and your teammates plan and collaborate more effectively.
 Scheduling regular face time with your team can also help you stay connected and keep you from feeling too isolated.

 Related: How To Ask For Feedback

-Be sure to bring your ideas to your team meetings, whether you're meeting through a video conferencing platform or your team uses a group call.
+Come prepared with ideas to your team’s remote meetings, whether you're meeting through a video conferencing platform or your team uses a group call.
 Speak clearly so your colleagues can hear you and give your input both verbally and in writing so your team can see and hear your ideas.

 Take advantage of your smartphone technology and download a productivity app or two.
 For instance, you can find several apps that help you organize your tasks, set timers for priorities and track your performance so you can adjust your daily and weekly work goals.

 Similar to keeping your morning routine, it's crucial that you set specific "business" hours that let everyone in the house know when you're working.
-As an example, designate 9 a.m. every morning for your starting time.
-Let family members know that during the hours you're working, you're not to be disturbed unless it's an emergency.
-The sooner you set these boundaries, the more smoothly your work schedule will flow.
+For example, let family members know that you will start work every morning at 9 a.m., and during the hours you're working, you're not to be disturbed unless it's an emergency.
+When you set boundaries, your work schedule can flow more efficiently.

 Keep your workspace free from clutter and develop a system for keeping important files and paperwork organized.
 You can get creative with your storage options if you have the room, or you can use plain manila folders to separate different work documents.
 No matter the method you choose, it's important to stay consistent with your approach to develop efficient organizational habits.